 Here are the basic steps to a successful job search:

 A beginning step in this process is self-assessment.
 Understand your skills, your temperament, your values, and your interests.
-If you haven’t already, take the Discover inventory.
-It is a great way to find out of what your particular skill-set is made.
+Contact the Career Services office to find out various assessments that are available.

 • Find Career/Job Information

 Read job descriptions; evaluate career paths; gather information on training programs, relocation, etc.; incorporate current events, projections; what intangible personal qualities are sought; research pay, benefits, work environments, etc.